ppy/osu-wiki/wiki/Help_Centre/en.md

 **Yes, but only under certain circumstances.**

-If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.
+If a player has not signed in for at least 6 months and has no plays, their username may be claimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for the standard fee associated with username changes.

-If that player does have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those 6 months.
+If that player **does** have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those 6 months.
 This is to prevent people from stealing the usernames of active or recently retired players.

 #### Is it possible to change my name back or revert to my old username?

 **Yes, but only under certain circumstances.**

 We grant free reverts for a user's direct previous username.
-Simply contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and request your name-change reverted.
+Simply contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and request your name change reverted.

 Changes to any other previous names must be [purchased via the store](https://osu.ppy.sh/store/products/32).